brainhack-school2020/Biosignal-Emotions-BHS-2020/README.md

 ####
 * We worked with the DREAMER dataset which provided EEG and ECG data.
 The other datasets are worth exploring in that they provide other types of Biosignals such as Skin Temperature, Respiration.
 * We could do a preprocessing of biosignals and extract features from EEG and ECG signals, as targeted.
-  However features extraction deserves more investigation in that
 * We tried to find strong correlations between the extracted features and subjective ratings, but the reality was that the correlations were low.
 This makes the detection of stress from biosignals challenging and not reliable as long as we don't find better features.
 * Affective data showed more consistency in that anger and disgust were found to represent stress.
-* Classifiers exploration and performance : a few milliseconds overall.
+* Affective data was analyzed in a Machine Learning perspective : we compared the performance of multiple classifiers which was of a few milliseconds overall.
 AdaBoost showed the highest accuracy but at the cost of longer processing time.
 #### What we learned in the BHS2020 project
 * Open Science and Collaborative tools and practices (Git, GitHub, GitPitch)
 * Improved coding skills : Python notebooks and scripting
 * Deeper understanding of Machine Learning
 ### Acknowledgments
 We would like to thank the course organizers and our instructors who spent a lot of time helping us in the advancement of our project :
-* Greg Kiar
+* Gregory Kiar
 * Agâh Karakuzu
 * Loic Tetrel
 * Yann Harel